tkuester/taky/doc/README_DEPLOYMENT.md

  * Configuration files go in `/etc/taky`
  * User data goes inside `/var/taky`

-Needless to say, you will need to run this setup as root.
+Needless to say, you will need to be root to configure this way.

 Step 1.
 Make a user to run taky